Pasindu-Weerasinghe/WhiteHatPSW/README.md

 # WhiteHatPSW
 This branch is created me to testing and learning about git and git hub.

-I like to learn more about git and git hub.
+I interested to learn more about git and git hub.

 Wow amazing!
 Git and git hub is very useful tool.
 Let's learn many more things about git and git hub.